Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/AdminListBundle/Resources/doc/Create.md

 Add your fields to the buildForm() method to add them to the add and edit form.

+The add method's first parameter is the fieldname, the second one is the [field type](http://symfony.com/doc/2.0/reference/forms/types.html) and at last an array of additional options.

 ```PHP
     public function buildForm(FormBuilderInterface $builder, array $options)
     {